Protecting health at New Zealand’s border

 Exotic mosquitoes pose a life-threatening public health threat

 - responding to suspected exotic mosquito sightings or reports, and

 - answering questions and complaints about mosquitos.

 New Zealand is an appealing environment for exotic mosquitoes and it is possible that they could become established in the South Island.
 Introduced species are very difficult and expensive to get rid of once established.
 New Zealand has 12 native species of mosquito and 3 well-established introduced species.

-Lyttelton is a busy sea port that receives tonnes of high risk cargo every week (such as tyres, cars and machinery) from destinations such as Japan and other Asian countries.
-The port is near large areas of bush land – a mosquito-friendly habitat – and there is also a town very close.
+Lyttelton and Timaru are busy sea ports that receive tonnes of high risk cargo every week (such as tyres, cars and machinery) from destinations such as Japan and other Asian countries.
+The Lyttelton port is near large areas of bush land – a mosquito-friendly habitat – and there is also a town very close.

 Christchurch International Airport receives passengers and cargo from around the world.
 It has many sites that would suit container-breeding mosquitoes.